michelsciortino/michelsciortino/README.md

 After receiving my MSc in Computer Networks and Cloud Computing in 2020, I joined <a
     href="https://it.linkedin.com/company/iriscube-reply" target="_blank">Iriscube Reply</a> as a Software Engineer
-Consultant, where I currently contribute on the design and implementation of scalable microservice architectures and Serverless applications for important customers of the Italian financial sector, such as Intesa Sanpaolo and UniCredit.
+Consultant, where I have contributed on the design and implementation of scalable microservice architectures and Serverless applications for important customers of the Italian financial sector.

+In September 2022 I joined <a href="https://it.linkedin.com/company/storm-reply" target="_blank">Storm Reply</a> where
+I broadened and strengthened my knowledge on AWS and implemented many project for customers all around Europe, ranging from serverless computation to the implementation of data platforms to perform ETL on large datasets.

 <img src="https://raw.githubusercontent.com/michelsciortino/michelsciortino/main/dog.svg" width="100%" height="40">